 The nachos are finished off with a sprinkle of Central’s signature barbecue shake.
 These nachos are considered “life-changing,” and a staple in Memphis.
 You are offered three options of meat for the topping (chicken, beef, or turkey), chances are you’ll have a spiritual moment in one of these life-changing combos.

-Corky’s has been a Memphis staple for as long as I can remember, and the lines are always hanging in the street, but the service is fast so don’t be shy.
-They offer great BBQ and even better sweet tea according to fellow Memphis blogger Keeping up with Candy.
+Corky’s has been a Memphis staple for as long as I can remember, and the lines are always hanging in the street, but the service is fast so don’t be afraid of the long lines.
+They offer great barbecue and even better sweet tea according to fellow Memphis blogger Keeping up with Candy.

 They call their barbecue sandwiches “Memphis on a bun,” and the most popular item on the menu is the barbecue pork shoulder sandwich.